 As for me I suddenly realised why I grew up to fall in love with the colour orange as it adorned the walls of my house and reflected in many of my personal belongings from shoes to handbags.
-For the first time, I also took notice that the orange flower of the Gulmohar has a white streaked petal in the middle, which made me appreciate its beauty a tad bit more.
+For the first time, I also took notice that the orange flower of the Gulmohar has a white streaked petal in the middle and star shaped centre, which made me appreciate its beauty a tad bit more.

 It was Day 1 of son’s pre school summer holidays after coming back from vacation.
 I had not even finished unpacking and he started to pull curtains of the living room out of boredom.
 I had decided to not enroll him in any summer camp for reasons more than one.
 So I took him to my work drawer and made him select an animal and bird from the list of photographs from my latest Travel Diaries workshop.
 It was the Golden Parakeet and the Giant Panda that caught his fancy.

 The initial intent was to only draw the bird and the animal and do some painting along with the flags of country they belong to.
 When I realised the names share the same alphabets G & P, I thought it was an excellent opportunity to also teach him some new alphabets.
 All the more because it aligned with my philosophy of not learning alphabets in a sequential order, the first two alphabets he learned were M for Mumma and E for Ekta.